pedromdev/manproj/README.md

-# MANPROJ - The Project Manager
+# PROJMAN - The Project Manager
 Manage your projects and automate boring tasks